fsprojects/fantomas/docs/Documentation.md

 To exclude files from formatting, create a `.fantomasignore` file in the root of your project.
 `.fantomasignore` uses gitignore syntax (via [MAB.DotIgnore](https://github.com/markashleybell/MAB.DotIgnore)).
-Ignored files will be picked up when the [Fantomas cli tool](https://www.nuget.org/packages/fantomas-tool/) or the FAKE helpers (in [Fantomas.Extras](https://www.nuget.org/packages/Fantomas.Extras/)).
+Ignored files will be picked up when the [Fantomas cli tool](https://www.nuget.org/packages/fantomas-tool/) or the FAKE helpers (in [Fantomas.Extras](https://www.nuget.org/packages/Fantomas.Extras/)) are used.
 Exclusion applies both to formatting and the format checking.

 ```